manvendra22/image-text-reader-backend/README.md

 Handwriting recognition webapp is a platform that enables user to upload an image with a hand-written text and using Google Cloud Vision API it displays the text of the image.

-This is the backend for
+This is the backend for the application

 ### Techstack